 By now I'm sure we've all seen a fair few baby sleep solutions floating around on social media.
 You know the ones- father wafts a piece of paper across baby's face and he falls asleep instantly.
-That kind of thing.
-And who hasn't tried absolutely everything in an attempt to get baby to sleep?
+You know the kind of thing.
+You might have even tried them, anything in an attempt to get baby to sleep?
 I know I have!
 We do what we have to do sometimes.
-So while we're not claiming to be the ultimate experts on it all, and we're certainly not saying that we have all the answers, we do have valuable parenting experience.
-And today we thought we'd share a few tricks to help you out a little.
+So, while we're not claiming to be the ultimate experts on it all, and we're certainly not saying that we have all the answers, we DO have valuable parenting experience.
+So here are a few tricks to help you out a little.
 Here are three baby sleep problems and their solutions.
-Let us know what you think!

-Problem: will only go to sleep if you feed/ rock/ swing/ hold her...
+Problem: Baby will only go to sleep if you feed/rock/swing/hold her...

 - Go cold turkey.
 Remove the sleep prop and encourage your baby to sleep without it.
 Not easy, but there are lots of articles out there than can advise on the best method for you.